Relintai/prop_tool/README.md

 # Prop Tool

+## This addon is deprecated, as Voxelman now has it built in.

 This is an addon for https://github.com/Relintai/voxelman, to help with creating/editing props.

 Props are 3d obects in the world, they can contain lights (VoxelmanLight), meshes (MehDataResorce), and other Props, and scenes.